 Our ``huge polynomial Tutte invariant'' is $Q_\Phih(\bu,v,z)$, the total dichromatic polynomial of a weighted gain graph $\Phih$.
 (For the definition see Equation \eqref{E:dichromaticpoly}.)
 It is, first of all, a common generalization of the ordinary and balanced dichromatic polynomials of a gain graph from \cite[Part III]{BG}, which are direct generalizations of Tutte's dichromatic polynomial $Q_\G(u,v)$ of a graph \cite{TutteODP}.
 In a weighted gain graph the variable $u$ of the standard dichromatic polynomial splits into a multitude of independent variables $u_h$, one for each possible vertex weight $h$; $\bu$ denotes the totality of all $u_h$.
 Calling this polynomial a Tutte invariant is justified by the fact that $Q_\Phih(\bu,v,z)$ satisfies the standard deletion-contraction, multiplication, and normalization identities of the Tutte polynomial of an ordinary graph or matroid.
-(The identities are stated in Section \myref{invariant}.)
+(The identities are stated in Section \ref{invariant}.)

 We obtain counting functions by substituting particular values for the weight variables $u_h$.
-For instance, in Theorem \myref{T:geomorthotope} the weight semigroup is $\{[l,m]: l \leq m \in \bbZ\} \cup \{\eset\}$ with intersection as its operation and we get the lattice-point counting function by setting $u_{[l,m]} = -(m-l+1)$ and $u_\eset = 0$ (see Section \myref{affino}).
-We even have a formula for the number of $n \times d$ integral matrices in an integral orthotope in $\bbZ^{nd}$ that do not lie in any of a class of $d$-codimensional subspaces whose equations compare rows of the matrix (Section \myref{affinomatrix}).
+For instance, in Theorem \ref{T:geomorthotope} the weight semigroup is $\{[l,m]: l \leq m \in \bbZ\} \cup \{\eset\}$ with intersection as its operation and we get the lattice-point counting function by setting $u_{[l,m]} = -(m-l+1)$ and $u_\eset = 0$ (see Section \ref{affino}).
+We even have a formula for the number of $n \times d$ integral matrices in an integral orthotope in $(\bbZ^d)^n$ that do not lie in any of a class of $d$-codimensional subspaces whose equations compare rows of the matrix (Section \ref{affinomatrix}).

-\begin{exam}\mylabel{X:Qorder2i}\dateadded{5 July 2013} We do a very small example, just large enough to suggest what a total dichromatic polynomial looks like.
+\begin{exam} We do a very small example, just to show what a total dichromatic polynomial looks like.
 Our weighted gain graph $\Phih$ has $n=2$ vertices.
-The gain group is $(\bbZ^2,+)$ (slightly larger than the group $(\bbZ,+)$ used to prove Theorem \myref{T:geomorthotope}) with the lattice operations of componentwise $\max$ and $\min$.
+The gain group is $(\bbZ^2,+)$.
 The weight semigroup is $(\bbZ^2,\max)$.
 The edge set is